-INDICATOR DISCLOSURE REFERENCE OMISSION REASON FOR OMISSION GRI 413: LOCAL COMMUNITIES 413-1 a.
-Percentage of operations with implemented local community engagement, impact assessments, and/or development programmes, including the use of: i. social impact assessments, including gender impact assessments, based on participatory processes; ii. environmental impact assessments and ongoing monitoring; iii. public disclosure of results of environmental and social impact assessments; iv. local community development programmes based on local communities' needs; v. stakeholder engagement plans based on stakeholder mapping; vi. broad-based local community consultation committees and processes that include vulnerable groups; vii. works councils, occupational health and safety committees, and other worker representation bodies to deal with impacts; viii. formal local community grievance processes.
-GBJ-PT: p.
-27-28 GBJ-HW: p.
-48 GBJ-SD: p.
-29-42 Percentage of operations Although almost all of our operations engage in some form of community engagement, we do not report this specifically as a percentage.
-GRI 414: SUPPLIER SOCIA AL ASSESSMENT 414-1 a.
-Percentage of new suppliers that were screened using social criteria.
-GBJ-ES: p.
-53-66 We report on total supplier base.
-A business-wide process is underway to convert our supply base from our existing social and ethical compliance audit protocol to the SEDEX Members Ethical Trade Audit (SMETA), which is one of the most widely used ethical audit formats in the world.
-Currently, Woolworths Food has converted 13% of its SA supply base to SEDEX.
-GRI 415: PUBLIC POLICY 415-1 a.
-Total monetary value of financial and in-kind political contributions, made directly and indirectly by the organisation by country and by recipient/beneficiary. b.
-If applicable, how the monetary value of in-kind political contributions was estimated.
-N/A. No political donations were made during the 2019 financial year.
-GRI 416: CUSTOMER HEA LTH AND SAFETY 416-2 a.
-Total number of incidents of non-compliance with regulations and/or voluntary codes concerning the health and safety impacts of products and services within the reporting period by: i. incidences of non-compliance with regulations resulting in a fine or penalty; ii. incidences of non-compliance with regulations resulting in a warning; iii. incidences of non-compliance with voluntary codes. b.
-If the organisation has not identified any non-compliance with regulations and/or voluntary codes, a brief statement of that fact is sufficient.
-GBJ-HW: p.51 GRI 417: PRODUCT SERVICE LABELLING 417-2 a.
-Total number of incidents of non-compliance with regulations and/or voluntary codes concerning product and service information and labelling, by: i. incidences of non-compliance with regulations resulting in a fine or penalty; ii. incidences of non-compliance with regulations resulting in a warning; iii. incidences of non-compliance with voluntary codes. b.
-If the organanisation has not identified any non-compliance with regulations and/or voluntary codes, a brief statement of that fact is sufficient.
-N/A. No incidents of non-compliance.
+INDICATOR DISCLOSURE REFERENCE OMISSION REASON FOR OMISSION GRI 41 13: LOCAL COMMUNITIES a.
+Percentage of operations with implemented local community engagement, impact assessments, and/or development programmes, including the use of: Percentage of operations Although almost all of our operations engage in some form of community engagement, we do not report this specifically as a percentage.
+413-1 i.
+Social impact assessments, including gender impact assessments, based on participatory processes ii.
+Environmental impact assessments and ongoing monitoring iii.
+Public disclosure of results of environmental and social impact assessments GBJ-PT: p 23-33 iv.
+Local community development programmes based on local communities' needs GBJ-HW: p 47 v.
+Stakeholder engagement plans based on stakeholder mapping GBJ-SD: p 34-43 vi.
+Broad-based local community consultation committees and processes that include vulnerable groups vii.
+Works councils, occupational health and safety committees, and other worker representation bodies to deal with impacts viii.
+Formal local community grievance processes GRI 414: SUPPLIER SOCIAL ASSESSMENT 414-1 a.
+Percentage of new suppliers who were screened using social criteria GBJ-ES: p 52-66 We report on our total supplier base.
+A business-wide process is underway to convert our supplier base from our existing social and ethical compliance audit protocol to the SEDEX Members Ethical Trade Audit (SMETA), which is one of the most widely used ethical audit formats in the world.
+Currently, Woolworths Food has converted 13% of its SA supplier base to SEDEX.
+GF RI 415: PUBLIC POLICY a.
+Total monetary value of financial and in-kind political contributions, made directly and N/A 415-1 indirectly by the organisation, by country and by recipient/beneficiary No political donations were made during the 2022 b.
+If applicable, how the monetary value of in-kind political contributions was estimated financial year GRI 416: CU JSTOMER HEALTH AND SAFETY a.
+Total number of incidents of non-compliance with regulations and/or voluntary codes concerning the health and safety impacts of products and services within the reporting period by: None 416-1 i.
+Incidences of non-compliance with regulations resulting in a fine or penalty ii.
+Incidences of non-compliance with regulations resulting in a warning iii.
+Incidences of non-compliance with voluntary codes b.
+If the organisation has not identified any non-compliance with regulations and/or voluntary codes, a brief statement of that fact is sufficient